sytzez/compost/README.md

 A class is defined inside a module using the `class` keyword.
 The class will have the same name as the module.
 Defining a class will automatically define an eponymous constructor function.
 It will also define an eponymous type, which is equal to all the traits that are defined on the class (more about this in the next chapter).

+To understand why a class needs to be inside a module, see the section on "Class 'Inheritance'" below.

 After the `class` keyword, you should define the dependencies of that class which will be accessible inside the classes trait definitions.
 The dependencies will be the parameters of the classes constructor function.